tektutor/ansible-sep1418-2020/Day3/README.md

     chmod 700 /home/ansible/.ssh

-# From the Ansible Controller Machine(ACM), you need to try the below.
+From the Ansible Controller Machine(ACM), you need to try the below.
 Assuming 192.168.112.130 is the Centos ansible node IP, you may change this to yours.

 The expectation here is that you should be able do ssh into CentOS node as ansible user by typing the password when prompted

     ssh ansible@192.168.112.130

 You need to logout by typing exit and return back to ACM root user shell prompt
+    exit

 You need to copy the public key of root user as shown below
     cp /root/.ssh/id_rsa.pub authorized_keys